hms-dbmi/gehlenborglab-website/_publications/conway-2017-biorxiv.md

 ---
-title: "UpSetR: An R Package For The Visualization Of Intersecting Sets And Their Properties"
+title: "UpSetR: An R Package for the Visualization of Intersecting Sets and their Properties"

 members:
   - jake-conway
   - nils-gehlenborg

 year: 2017
+type: preprint

 publisher: "http://biorxiv.org/content/early/2017/03/25/120600"
 citation: "Jake R Conway, Alexander Lex, Nils Gehlenborg.
 “UpSetR: An R Package For The Visualization Of Intersecting Sets And Their Properties”. bioRxiv 120600; doi: https://doi.org/10.1101/120600"
 ---